ebmdatalab/2018-UK-US-Brand-Analysis/README.md

 Top_50_with_SSR.xlsx - this file contains calculations from the SSR/FSS sensitivity analysis

+2018 Total Price SQL - this SQL query was used to calculate total actual expenditure in England for all drugs prescirbed in primary care.

 A prototype analysis (2017 data) is available here: https://github.com/ebmdatalab/UK_US_Price_Comparison